G-12.0000

 have eight Sub-Synods with the same

-boundaries, so as to maximize
+geographic boundaries, so as to maximize

 cooperation between the governing bodies of the